Quantum dynamics of perfect fluids: Introduction

 While the results established in~\cite{Dersy:2022kjd,Cuomo:2024ekf} address the stability of the quantum theory and its excitations near the vacuum, they do not make contact with the phenomena usually associated with hydrodynamics, namely macroscopic flows and the corresponding transport of conserved quantities.
-In this paper, we study these dynamical properties of quantum hydrodynamics in initial states that are far from the vacuum, for which the original parameterization of the perfect fluid EFT, written in terms of the Lagrange variable $\phi^I(x)$ is better suited.
-By focusing the specific example of the stress-tensor response function, we show that it is possible after all to make well-defined predictions for this observable which do not depend on any ad-hoc regulators introduced to artificially lift the infinite degeneracy of vortex modes in the IR.
+In this paper, we study these dynamical properties of quantum hydrodynamics in initial states that are far from the vacuum, for which the original parametrization of the perfect fluid EFT, written in terms of the Lagrange variable $\phi^I(x)$ is better suited.
+By focusing on a specific example of the stress-tensor response function, we show that it is possible after all to make well-defined predictions for this observable which do not depend on any ad-hoc regulators introduced to artificially lift the infinite degeneracy of vortex modes in the IR.

-Our calculation is based on the observation, already emphasized in~\cite{Endlich:2010hf}, that in the free limit, the $\omega_T({\vec k})=0$ dispersion relation (linear in time growth of fluctuations) of the vortex modes implies that their free quantum dynamics is analogous to that of an infinite collection of non-relativistic free particles, indexed by a spatial momentum label.
-Consequently, as in non-relativistic quantum mechanics, the stationary states are non-normalizable and therefore live outside the Hilbert of physical states.
-Rather, the physical states are normalizable wavefunctions (localized wavepackets) prepared by an experimentalists on some initial time slice.
+Our calculation is based on the observation, already emphasized in~\cite{Endlich:2010hf}, that in the free limit, the $\omega_T({\vec k})=0$ dispersion relation of the vortex modes (linear in time growth of fluctuations) implies that their free quantum dynamics is analogous to that of an infinite collection of non-relativistic free particles, indexed by a spatial momentum label.
+Consequently, as in non-relativistic quantum mechanics of free particles, the stationary states are non-normalizable and therefore live outside the Hilbert space of physical states.
+Rather, the physical states are normalizable wavefunctions (localized wavepackets) prepared by an experimentalist on some initial time slice.
 As these states evolve, their wavefunctions spread out and eventually, at $t\rightarrow\infty$ completely delocalize.